 SYNGEd!: A Year in the Life of a Dot.com Survivor

-The action was happening on the screen of a vintage, eight-foot-tall, arcade-regulation Mortal Kombat video game, but the stakes were still high: my boss and CEO, Gary, was in one of his free-spending moods, awarding a crisp C-note to the winner of the first annual Synge.com office-wide, round-robin Mortal Kombat tournament.
+The action was happening on the screen of a vintage, eight-foot-tall, arcade-regulation Mortal Kombat video game, but the stakes were still high: my boss and CEO, Garry Wang, was in one of his free-spending moods, awarding a crisp C-note to the winner of the first annual Synge.com office-wide, round-robin Mortal Kombat tournament.

 I lost badly in my first round of virtual combat, but I didn't care.
-I was spending the first Friday at my dream job drinking bottles of bitter microbrew and playing video games after a satisfying day of work.
-I had just started writing for Synge.com, an Internet start-up in a Costa Mesa office park, and one week in, I already knew that this was the job I wanted to retire from—the job I was led to believe I could retire from if I chose.
+I was spending the first Friday at my dream job drinking bottles of bitter microbrew and playing video games after a satisfying first week of work.
+I had just started writing for Synge.com, an internet start-up in a Costa Mesa office park, and one week in, I already knew that this was the job I wanted to retire from—the job I was led to believe I could retire from if I chose.

 Until this first week on the job, I knew just one thing about Internet start-ups: boatloads of people were getting filthy rich off them.
 Industry legend had it that even the secretaries at Yahoo! were now millionaires because they had chosen slave wages with stock options over entry-level salaries.
-There were some signs of a waning economy in the Internet industry in early 2000, but the horror stories of failing dot-coms were still several months off.
+There were some signs of a waning economy in the internet industry in early 2000, but the horror stories of failing dot-coms were still several months off.
 As far as most people were concerned, the gold rush was just beginning.

-So I'd sent Synge my rsum along with a few of my best clips.
+So I'd sent Synge my résumé along with a few of my best clips.
 They were looking for “edgy and irreverent” writers.
 Because Synge was “aiming to become the MTV of the Internet” (a phrase frequently used in team meetings and always sounding more like a prayer than a goal), they needed a small army of new recruits.
 A month later, I got the call: “Can you come in for an interview?”